AaltoDictionaryofML/AaltoDictionaryofML.github.io/readme.md

 The *Aalto Dictionary of Machine Learning (ADictML)* has been partially supported by:

-- *"XAI-based software-defined energy networks via packetized management for fossil fuel-free next-generation of industrial cyber-physical systems (X-SDEN)"*
+- **XAI-based software-defined energy networks via packetized management for fossil fuel-free next-generation of industrial cyber-physical systems (X-SDEN)**
   *Research Council of Finland*, Grant No. **349966**
 - **Mathematical Theory of Trustworthy Federated Learning (MATHFUL)**
   *Research Council of Finland*, Grant No. **363624**